ash-shell/slugify/README.md

-# Ash-Slugify
+# Slugify

-Ash-Slugify is an [Ash](https://github.com/BrandonRomano/ash) module that allows you to convert strings into slugs.
+Slugify is an [Ash](https://github.com/ash-shell/ash) module that allows you to convert strings into slugs.

 ## Getting started

 ### Ash Users

-Ash-Slugify is part of the Ash core, so you won't need to install it.
+Slugify is part of the Ash core, so you won't need to install it.

-You can either call Ash-Slugify straight from the command line, or as an imported library.
+You can either call Slugify straight from the command line, or as an imported library.

 #### Command Line Usage